ltnguyen-git/Recruit_Crawl/README.md

 # Recruit_Data_Crawl

-This is a simple data crawler project that scrapes data from websites
+This is a example data crawler project that scrapes data from websites

 ## Features
 - Crawl data from websites using Python